nefro313/rag_agent_chatbot/Readme.md

      - "What is the feedback of the F1 movie released starring Brad Pitt?"

 3. **Test the PDF upload functionality**:
-   - Upload the `testfile.pdf` from the sidebar.
+   - Upload the `testfile.pdf` from the streamlit sidebar.
    - Ask questions like:
      - "Why is Sanna Vaara saying she is worried?"
      - "Who is Sanna Vaara?"

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.